 - Read, read, read: Find children’s books in your new language, read news articles, browse websites.

 - Don’t worry about making mistakes: It is natural for new speakers in any language to be hesitant about trying out their new skills with native speakers.
-But good ahead and engage — people mostly love it when you try to connect in their own language and will be pretty forgiving.
+But go ahead and engage — people mostly love it when you try to connect in their own language and will be pretty forgiving.

 - Find a practice partner: Conversational practice is essential to keeping up your speaking skills.
 So schedule regular calls with a friend you met in class or make a standing coffee date with a local native speaker.

-- Tap into technology: Keep Google translate at the ready so you can decipher new words as you come across them.
+- Tap into technology: Keep Google Translate at the ready so you can decipher new words as you come across them.
 And look into language-learning apps like Duolingo or Babbel to keep building your new skills.